target/lite-for-jdbc/README.md

 This can give you significant performance improvements.

 Args is a list of maps.
 Each item in the list will be a query execution in a batch.
 The Map will provide the parameters for that execution.
-In the following example there will be two queries executed in a single bath.
+In the following example there will be two queries executed in a single batch.
 The first will insert model1, and the second will insert model2.

 RowMapper will map the results to an object.
 Use this if the query is generating keys or otherwise selecting results.